-WOBURN, Mass., June 24, 2019 (GLOBE NEWSWIRE) -- Yield10 Bioscience, Inc. (YTEN), an agricultural bioscience company which uses its “Trait Factory” to develop high value seed traits for the agriculture and food industries, today announced that Kristi Snell, Ph.D., Yield10’s chief science officer, will present at the 3rd Precision CRISPR & NBT AgBio Congress which is being held June 24-26 in San Diego, California.
+WOBURN, Mass., Aug.
+01, 2019 (GLOBE NEWSWIRE) -- Yield10 Bioscience, Inc. (YTEN), an agricultural bioscience company that uses its “Trait Factory” to develop high value seed traits for the agriculture and food industries, today announced that Kristi Snell, Ph.D., Yield10’s chief science officer, will present at the Plant Biology 2019 conference, the annual meeting of the American Society of Plant Biologists (ASPB).
+The conference is being held August 3-7 in San Jose, California.

-Learn more about the conference at the CRISPR & NTB AgBio Congress 2019 website.
-On June 26, a copy of Dr. Snell’s slide deck will be available on the Yield10 Bioscience investor relations website.
+On August 5, a copy of Dr. Snell’s slide deck as well as the conference poster will be available on the Yield10 Bioscience investor relations website.

 About Yield10 Bioscience